2ndmk2/protomidpy/README.md

 ### 3) See result
 1. Go to ipynb folder, and run mcmc_plotter.ipynb
-   - Modify "samplefile" & "modelfile" to make them correct paths.
+   - *samplefile*: path to "~~vis_mcmc.npz" output from run.sh
+   - *modelfile*: path to output file from model_calc.py

 ------

 # Appendix